 Fund financial statements are provided for governmental funds.
-The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
-The School reports the following major governmental funds with all non-major funds aggregated in a single column:
+The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflow of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
+The School reports the following major governmental funds with all other non-major funds aggregated in a single column in the fund financial statements: